 In a partial remote, remote-first environment, employees spend the majority of their time working remotely, while coming in for occasional meetings and other operational needs, with no set weekly schedule or amount of in-office time required.
 This is slightly different from partially remote work, wherein team members are expected to work from the office on certain days of the week, and/or for a certain amount of time each week.

 In an office-first workplace, most employees work from the office.
 Employers expect employees to spend most of their time on-site.
 However, they may be allowed to work remotely part of the time.
 This model is known by many names:

 - Remote as an option

 - Office-based with remote flexibility

 Remote work might also be allowed on a case-by-case basis.
 For example, even though working in the office is the norm, some employees were hired with the understanding that they could work remotely.
-(NOTE: that this type of arrangement can cause equity issues and/or resentment among staff.
-Carefully consider objective criteria when rewarding employees with this option.
-If you are unsure how to do this, we can help.)
+The takeaway is that the vast majority of time, employees are working onsite (as compared to hybrid where it may be more even or leaning toward remote).